sec3dev/pro-action/README.md

-# Soteria Pro security auditing
+# Sec3 Pro security auditing

-This Github action conducts security auditing for Solana smart contracts using the Soteria Premium tool.
+This Github action conducts security auditing for Solana smart contracts using the Sec3 Premium (formerly Soteria) tool.

-Note: The action will send your source code to Soteria's server for analysis.
-By using this action, you certify that you agree to the [Terms of Use](https://www.sec3.dev/terms) and the [Privacy Policies](https://www.sec3.dev/privacy-policy) of Soteria.
+Note: The action will send your source code to Sec3's server for analysis.
+By using this action, you certify that you agree to the [Terms of Use](https://sec3.dev/terms) and the [Privacy Policies](https://sec3.dev/privacy-policy) of Soteria.

 ## Input

-### `Soteria Secret Token`
+### `Sec3 Secret Token`

-**Required.** The token provided by Soteria to users with Build/Scale/Enterprise Plans.
+**Required.** The token provided by Sec3 to users with Build/Scale/Enterprise Plans.

 The token can be found on the dashboard under the "Account" tab.

-After acquiring the token, navigate to your repository, click Settings -> Secrets -> Actions -> New Repository Secret, Name the token as `SOTERIA_TOKEN` in the `Name` field, paste the token in the `Value` field and click `Add secret`.
-The token is now accessible in the workflow as `${{ secrets.SOTERIA_TOKEN }}`
+After acquiring the token, navigate to your repository, click Settings -> Secrets -> Actions -> New Repository Secret, Name the token as `SEC3_TOKEN` in the `Name` field, paste the token in the `Value` field and click `Add secret`.
+The token is now accessible in the workflow as `${{ secrets.SEC3_TOKEN }}`

 Warning: **DO NOT** explicitly include your token in the workflow.